Deploy to the Decentralized Web with IPFS

 00:35:07 - Ben Myers

 But yeah, so you're going to have your HTML tag.
-This I think needs a.
-We need doctype HTML up here.
+This, I think, needs a <!DOCTYPE html> up here.

 00:35:16 - Anthony Campolo

 So Nocturne is asking, what are some of our favorite VS Code extensions?
 I try and keep mine pretty light for the most part.
-The biggest one for me that I think everyone should use and install automatically is Import Cost.
-What Import Cost does is it shows you the exact number of kilobytes of all of your dependencies whenever you're adding them to one of your projects.
-And if you're someone who does a lot of JavaScript-y stuff, you'll quickly realize why everyone's been telling you not to worry about how much JavaScript you're putting into your projects.
+The biggest one for me, that I think everyone should use and install automatically, is Import Cost.
+What Import Cost does is show you the exact number of kilobytes of all of your dependencies whenever you're adding them to one of your projects.
+And if you're someone who does a lot of JavaScript-y stuff, you'll quickly realize why I've always been telling you not to worry about how much JavaScript you're putting into your projects.

 00:35:53 - Ben Myers

 All right.
 Yeah, here we are.
-We got our snippet going.
+We've got our snippet going.
 The main things: your HTML element needs a lang attribute.
 We've got UTF-8 encoding.
 We've got the viewport width set to the device width.
 This is so people can zoom in without things getting weird.
 And then I like to add a main tag.
-I'll say "Hello, world."
-Then just for the sake of expediency, I'll drop in some lorem ipsum there.
+I'll say "Hello, world!"
+Then, just for the sake of expediency, I'll drop in some lorem ipsum there.

 00:36:34 - Anthony Campolo